the episode

 John McLarty: But it’s worth looking at them.
 The word of God doesn’t contradict itself.

 John McLarty: I think a good summary is that the Word of God leaves no room for doubt about whether God has secured the eternity of our soul after we’re born again.
-That’s a key.
-We’ve gotta be born again.
+That’s key.
+We have to be born again.
 Have that new creature.

 Kimberly Faith: Absolutely.
 Yeah.
-The book of Romans says in 08/3839, for I am persuaded that neither death nor life nor angels nor principalities nor powers nor things present nor things to come nor height nor depth nor any created thing shall be able to separate us from the love of God, which is in Christ Jesus, our Lord.
+The book of Romans says in 8:28-29, For I am persuaded that neither death nor life nor angels nor principalities nor powers nor things present nor things to come nor height nor depth nor any created thing shall be able to separate us from the love of God, which is in Christ Jesus, our Lord.

 John McLarty: Amen to that.
-That’s That’s pretty
+That’s pretty clear.

-Kimberly Faith: pretty clear.
+Kimberly Faith: That’s pretty clear.
 I think that covers it, dad.

 John McLarty: And all praise to God.